Doctorate of Social Work (DSW) Degree Programs Online

 Accreditation

 Teaching institutions related to social work are accredited by the Council on Social Work Education’s (CSWE) Commission on Accreditation.
 The CSWE accredits BSW and MSW programs, recognizing the MSW as the terminal degree within the field of study.
-However, some regional accreditors want those who teach in the MSW program to earn their DSW or Ph.D. in social work.
-Additionally, many DSW and Ph.D. programs require an MSW from a CSWE-accredited institution.
+Regional accreditors may require MSW faculty to earn a DSW or PhD in social work, and many DSW and PhD programs require an MSW from a CSWE-accredited institution.

 DSW Program Details

-Most students who seek a DSW often already have their professional careers and have full-time jobs.
+Many DSW students have established professional careers and hold full-time positions.
 Most of the programs offer online, hybrid and on-campus options for students.
-Weigh the pros and cons of the different student experiences when considering which route is best for your situation.
-Consider the environment in which you’d like to practice social work, and if the DSW curriculum is the optimal learning experience for you.
+Weigh the pros and cons of the different experiences to determine which is best for you.
+Consider the environment and context in which you’d like to practice social work to determine whether the DSW curriculum best serves you and aligns with your career goals.

-Since most applicants for DSW programs require the ability to continue working full time, these programs generally offer flexible schedules—even for those students who prefer the more hands-on experience of furthering their education in person.
-These classes would have an executive-style structure with night classes two to three times per week.
+Since most applicants for DSW programs require the ability to continue working full time, these programs generally offer flexible schedules—even for those students who prefer the hands-on approach of in-person learning.
+DSW courses tend to have an executive-style structure with night classes two to three times per week.

-Online DSW programs offer students even more flexibility by letting them do their coursework at home.
-While online DSW degree programs offer extra convenience, they do require that students attend residencies and sometimes present capstone projects in person.
-Therefore, in-person attendance will be required for at least a part of the program.
+Another way online DSW programs offer students flexibility is by letting them complete their coursework on their own time or while they’re on the go.
+While online DSW degree programs offer convenience, they typically do require that students attend residencies and sometimes present capstone projects in person.

 Coursework

-A Doctorate of Social Work (DSW) demonstrates you have a greater understanding of how to solve problems faced in the real world, such as bullying, child welfare and poverty.
+A DSW can demonstrate that you have a greater understanding of how to solve real-world problems, such as bullying, child welfare, and poverty.
 DSW programs are designed for working professionals who wish to have a greater impact in their practice.
-A DSW degree may also take an MSW one step further for social workers who want to excel in their area of practice, expand their spectrum of career opportunities in social work, and/or become more aware of policies that can directly impact their practice.
+A DSW degree takes an MSW one step further, helping social workers to excel in their current area of practice, expand their range of career opportunities in social work, and become more aware of policies that can directly impact their practice.

-Social work administration includes working at the macro level of social work.
-Rather than focusing on one client, social work administrators focus on the future and success of the practice as a whole.
-Popular social work administration jobs include those with family or social service agencies, child welfare departments, school settings, hospitals, home healthcare agencies and probation agencies.
-Necessary skills for this line of work include active listening, organization, emotional intelligence, empathy and critical thinking.
+Social work administration includes roles at the macro level of social work.
+Rather than focusing on one client, social work administrators focus on the practice’s future and overall success.
+Common social work administration jobs include those with family or social service agencies, child welfare departments, schools, hospitals, home healthcare agencies and probation agencies.
+Useful skills for this line of work include active listening, organization, emotional intelligence, empathy and critical thinking.

 Clinical social work involves using methods of treatment and prevention to address mental illness.
-Clinical social workers require a clinical social work license, make sure to check with your state requirements and whether the program you’re looking at has a clinical track.
+Clinical social workers require a clinical social work license.
+Make sure to check your state requirements and whether the program you’re looking at has a clinical track.
 Clinical social workers pursue careers in a variety of settings to provide services and treatments to individuals, groups and families.
 They apply their knowledge on analysis, diagnosis and treatment of mental health.
-This social work career is known for its variety of roles and career paths.
-Popular careers in clinical social work include child, family and school, substance abuse and medical social work.
-Necessary skills for this line of work include social perceptiveness, organization, cooperation, relaxation and active listening.
+This social work career is known for its variety of roles and professional paths.
+Clinical social workers can work in child and family services, school social work, substance abuse counseling and medical social work.
+Useful skills for this line of work include social perceptiveness, organization, cooperation and active listening.

-What is the Difference Between an MSW and a DSW?
+What Is the Difference Between a MSW and a DSW?

-A DSW is the next step in social work education after the MSW.
-The primary difference between the two degrees is the career options they create.
-A DSW program online expands the knowledge a student gains as they earn an MSW and, in many cases, this expands the opportunities available to those social workers who’ve completed their DSW—including making them more qualified to teach in the field of social work.
+A DSW can be the next step in social work education after the MSW.
+The primary difference between the two degrees is the career options they may offer.
+A DSW program online builds upon the knowledge acquired through a MSW program, enhancing a student’s opportunities in the field.
+For example, they may consider teaching roles in social work.

 Salaries and job outlook

-According to the Bureau of Labor Statistics, social worker jobs are expected to grow at a faster pace than average in the coming years.
-There are, however, some differences in career options for those who’ve earned a DSW as opposed to an MSW.
+According to the Bureau of Labor Statistics (BLS), social worker jobs are expected to grow faster than average as of May 2024.

-MSW programs ensure students have the tools to become successful social workers within multiple work environments.
-A DSW is a much more research-focused program that advances students’ capabilities by providing them with the knowledge necessary to take on leadership roles in the industry.
-This ultimately sets students up to affect social change on a greater scale.
+MSW programs ensure students have the tools to become successful social workers in various work environments.
+A DSW is a more research-focused program that enhances students’ capabilities by providing the knowledge needed to assume leadership roles in the industry.
+This can position graduates to affect social change on a greater scale.

 DegreeMedian SalaryPopular Career Options